Winning the customer auth market

 Authors

 My name is Mark van Oppen, and I am the Vice President of Sales for FusionAuth.
-Over the last 10 years, I have had the privilege of selling wonderful products rooted in open-source software and infrastructure.
-At Heptio I was the first sales hire and we focused on Kubernetes, after scaling the business we were acquired by VMWare.
-Before that I was the senior seller at Blue Box Group, representing OpenStack private cloud infrastructure before we were acquired by IBM.
+Over the last 12 years, I have had the privilege of selling wonderful products rooted in open-source software and infrastructure.
+In 2013, I was the senior seller at Blue Box Group, representing OpenStack private cloud infrastructure before we were acquired by IBM.
+In 2017, I was the first sales hire at Heptio and we focused on Kubernetes.
+After scaling the business we were acquired by VMWare where I led a global sales team.
+Each of these roles was providing a “critical path” product to our customers, and a foundational function in a customer’s business.

 Excited to share more below.